Get E-Book

 fs.mkdtemp() for Temp Directories

-);Generates something like /tmp/myapp-a7F3kL and creates the directory atomically with a random suffix. os.tmpdir() returns the system's designated temp location - /tmp on Linux, a per-user /var/folders/... on macOS, %LOCALAPPDATA%\Temp on Windows.
+This generates something like /tmp/myapp-a7F3kL and creates the directory atomically with a random suffix. os.tmpdir() returns the system's designated temp location: /tmp on Linux, a per-user /var/folders/... path on macOS, and %LOCALAPPDATA%\Temp on Windows.

-But for atomic writes, don't put temp files in os.tmpdir().
+For atomic writes, though, do not put temp files in os.tmpdir().
 Put them in the same directory as the target file so the rename stays on the same filesystem.

-fs.mkdtemp() is for scratch work - staging multiple files before moving them, running isolated build steps, creating workspace directories for batch operations.
+fs.mkdtemp() is for scratch work: staging multiple files before moving them, running isolated build steps, or creating workspace directories for batch operations.
 For single-file atomic writes, create a temp file directly in the target directory with a random name and O_EXCL.

-TOCTOU - time-of-check-time-of-use - is a race condition class specific to filesystem operations.
-You check if a file exists, then based on the result, create it.
-Between check and create, another process sneaks in.
+TOCTOU, time-of-check-time-of-use, is a race condition class specific to filesystem operations.
+You check if a file exists, then create it based on that result.
+Between check and create, another process can intervene.

 // Vulnerable to TOCTOU: